okuryu/okuryu.github.com/about.md

 JavaScript world, so I've been contribute to [YUI] since about 2011, and promoted to [YUI Committer] in 2013.
 Codes that I wrote is viewed on [GitHub].

-Please e-mail to okuryu [at] okuryu.com if you wish contact to me.
+Please e-mail to okuryu@okuryu.com if you wish contact to me.

 Also I'm usually using "okuryu" as username, so you can find me elsewhere.